-The MBOH Board may require that rents be maintained at a specified percentage of maximum target rent throughout the Extended Use Period.
+The MBOH Board may also require that rents be adjusted to or maintained at a specified percentage of maximum target rent throughout the Extended Use Period if the Debt Coverage Ratio or Expense Ratio is outside the range recommended or required under this QAP.
 If required for a particular Project, this limitation must be specifically included as a condition of the HC Award and included in the Project's Restrictive Covenants.